instill-ai/.github/profile/README.md

 </details>

 <details>
-  <summary><b>🗿 <a href="https://github.com/instill-ai/base" target="_blank">Instill Base</a>: Essential Services for VDP and Model</b></summary><br>
+  <summary><b>🔮 <a href="https://github.com/instill-ai/core" target="_blank">Instill Core</a>: Essential Services for VDP and Model</b></summary><br>

-  **Instill Base**, or **Base**, serves as the bedrock upon which Instill projects thrive.
+  **Instill Core**, or **Core**, serves as the bedrock upon which Instill projects thrive.
 Essential services such as user management servers, databases, and third-party observability tools find their home here.
-Base plays a pivotal role in facilitating the seamless launch of both VDP and Model.
-Additionally, it introduces [Console](https://github.com/instill-ai/console), a user-friendly web-based UI application that enhances accessibility and usability across VDP and Model.
+Core plays a pivotal role in facilitating the seamless launch of both VDP and Model.

 </details>